Last Updated on

 Along with the excitement, a sudden migraine attack occurred as she realized she has one big problem – her marriage to her husband whom she has been separated for more than 10 years is not yet annulled.

-Evelyn’s problem, along with many other Filipinos is common – trapped in the past and cannot move on because of a previous marriage that is costly and difficult to sever.
+Evelyn, along with many other Filipinos, has a common problem – trapped in the past and cannot move on because of a previous marriage that is costly and difficult to sever.

 Data culled from the Office of the Solicitor General recorded a growing trend of people wanting to end their marriage¹.
 From 2008 to 2017 alone, 87,236 cases have been filed with psychological incapacity as the most common ground for nullity cases.

 In this article, I’ll show you different ways to end your marriage, what are the grounds for the Declaration of Nullity and Annulment of Marriage, what to expect in the entire process including costs and timeline involved.

 I’ll also discuss recent legislation currently pending before the House of Representatives and Senate as well as delve into your most frequently asked questions.